kausmees/prophaser/README.md

 This rougly halves the size of the state space, and seems to give only slightly higher errors.

+These both output two VCF files, one with phased haplotypes (.phased) and one with the most likely genotypes, calculated by summing together all the posterior state probabilities for each genotype (.genos).
+Genos gives much better imputation performance.

+**If the directory specified for output does not exist, the run will fail.
+Thats why my bash script creates the results directory.**

-##### linear_state #####
+### linear_state ###
-Version where forward-backward is performed over one chromosome at a time.
+Branch where forward-backward is performed over one chromosome at a time.
 Much faster, but less correct.

-There are 3 ways implemented of handling the "other chromsome" while calculating probabilities for the current chromosomes.
+There are many different options for this code, mainly to do with how to handle the "other chromosome" while calculating probabilities for the current chromosome.
+There are 3 ways implemented now:

 These are specified using the command line argument --algorithm

 #### fixed ####